mtrazzi/rl-book-challenge/fig/5/README.md

 ### Exercise 5.14

-same results/process as in figure 5.4
+same results/process as for figure 5.5